 "While Township residents appear to place great interest in the preservation of rural character, they also recognize that there will be a demand for new development; most of which is likely to be residential in nature.
-Residents also realize that land uses other than residential, such as commercial and industrial, are a possibility in the Township and should be planned for."
+Residents also realize LAND USE: The Township will contain an appropriate mixture of residential and commercial uses to the extent that the rural residential and agricultural character of the community is retained. that land uses other than residential, such as commercial and industrial, are a possibility in the Township and should be planned for."